-As of Monday, 19 July 2021, the European Commission has approved the eighteen following national recovery and resilience plans:
+As of Monday, 22 November 2021, the European Commission has approved the twenty-two following national recovery and resilience plans:

-Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Portugal, Romania, Slovakia, Slovenia, Spain
+Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Portugal, Romania, Slovakia, Slovenia, Spain.

 Find out more about our response to the recovery plan